PTA Program Specific Information

 - BCI&I and FBI Background Check with BCI & FBI Fingerprinting Verification Form (1st and 2nd year).
 See Health Science Division Background Check Policy for more information.

 - Proof of health insurance

-Students who do not submit these forms by the due date will not be able to start and/or remain in the limited enrollment classes of the PTA Program.
+Students who do not submit these forms by the due date will not be able to start and/or remain in the technical courses of the PTA Program.
 Exceptions may be made under extenuating circumstances, subject to review by the PTA program director and the Academic Coordinator of Clinical Education (ACCE).
 Any request for an exception must be communicated to the ACCE well in advance of the due date.

 PTA Program Estimated Costs

 *All requirements are subject to change and all costs are approximate

 - Tuition Cost and Fee Schedule: Varies

 - Health requirements: Varies based on insurance and provider